goharbor/harbor/docs/installation_guide.md

   <tr>
     <td valign="top"><code>harbor_admin_password</code></td>
     <td valign="top">None</td>
     <td valign="top">Set an initial password for the Harbor administrator.
 This password is only used on the first time that Harbor starts.
 On subsequent logins, this setting is ignored and the administrator's password is set in the Harbor Portal.
-The default username and password are `admin` and `Harbor12345`.</td>
+The default username and password are <code>admin</code> and <code>Harbor12345</code>.</td>
   </tr>
   <tr>
     <td valign="top"><code>database</code></td>
     <td valign="top">&nbsp;</td>
     <td valign="top">Use a local PostgreSQL database.
-You can optionally configure an external database, in which case disable this option.</td>
+You can optionally configure an external database, in which case you can disable this option.</td>
   </tr>
   <tr>
     <td valign="top">&nbsp;</td>